 - Add honey and stir well.
 Sprinkle cornstarch over honey mixture.
 Stir well.

 - Simmer until mixture is thickened.
-Finish with green onions and sesame seeds.
+Remove from heat.

 - Bring rice, water, butter, and salt to a boil.
 Then, reduce to low and cover.
-Simmer for 15 minutes until water is absorbed.
+Simmer for 15 minutes, or until water is absorbed.

-- In a large skillet over medium-high heat, melt 1/2 tbsp butter.
-Add two eggs with salt and pepper to taste.
-Stir constantly until eggs are cooked, then remove from skillet and set aside.
+- In a large skillet over medium-high heat, melt 1/2 tablespoon of butter.
+Add eggs, with salt and pepper to taste.
+Use spatula to stir constantly, until eggs are cooked, then remove from skillet and set aside.

 - Add another 1/2 tbsp butter to skillet.
-Then, add onion, thawed peas and carrots, garlic, 2 tbsp of the soy sauce, and 1/4 teaspoon of the sesame oil.
-Cook until vegetables softened.
+Then, add onion, thawed peas and carrots, garlic, 2 tablespoons of soy sauce, and 1/4 teaspoon of sesame oil.
+Cook until vegetables have softened, about 5 minutes.

-- Move vegetables to side of pan and add another 1/2 tbsp of butter.
-Then add cooled rice and the additional 2 tbsp of soy sauce.
-Cook until rice is browned.
+- Use spatula to push vegetables to side of the pan.
+Ass another 1/2 tablespoon of butter to center of pan.
+Then add cooled rice and the additional 2 tablespoons of soy sauce.
+Cook, stirring occasionally, until rice is browned.

-- Once rice is browned, stir in additional 1/4 teaspoon sesame oil, eggs, and chopped green onions.
+- Once rice has browned, stir in an additional 1/4 teaspoon sesame oil, cooked eggs, and chopped green onions (I use about 3 tablespoons of green onions, add per your tastes).

 Disclaimer: All nutritional information provided on this website is an estimate only and is not guaranteed.

-If you enjoyed this Honey Garlic Pork with Fried Rice, you should try these other SugarSpicesLife recipes:
+If you enjoyed this Honey Garlic Pork with Fried Rice, you might enjoy these other SugarSpicesLife recipes: